GMP equalisation tax information

 Below is a summary of our understanding of the tax position based on current guidance, but remember it is your responsibility to check your benefits and determine any tax impact based on your personal circumstances.

-If your pension increases
+If your pension increased

-If you receive a one-off additional payment
+If you received a one-off additional payment

 Also, see the Tax matters questions and answersTax matters questions and answers for more detail.